ieee820/BraTS2018-tumor-segmentation/README.md

 ### Prepare parcellation data:

-For using the brain parcellation for DeepMedic and 3D U-Net, please change the paths in 'data/parcellation.py'
+For using the brain parcellation for DeepMedic and 3D U-Net, please change the paths in `data/parcellation.py` accordingly

 ```
 python data/parcellation.py